ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/ui-work-general-journals.md

 > If you select the **Suggest Balancing Amount** check box on the line for your batch on the **General Journal Batches** page, then the **Amount** field on, for example, general journal lines for the same document number is automatically prefilled with the value that is required to balance the document.
 For more information, see [Letting [!INCLUDE[prod_short](includes/prod_short.md)] Suggest Values](ui-let-system-suggest-values.md).

 > [!TIP]
 > To add or remove fields in journals, use the **Personalizing** banner.
-Více informací viz [Přizpůsobení pracovního prostoru](ui-personalization-user.md).
+For more information, see [Personalize Your Workspace](ui-personalization-user.md).

 ### Validating General Journal Batches
 To help prevent delays when posting, you can turn on a background check that will notify you when there is a mistake in the financial journal you're working on that will prevent you from posting the journal.
 On the **General Journal Batch** page, you can choose **Background Error Check** to have [!INCLUDE[prod_short](includes/prod_short.md)] validate finance journals, such as general or payment journals, while you're working on them.